boscoh/tkform/readme.md

 ### 4. Handling output (optional)

 The form provides an (optional) output widget to provide feedback to the user within the form itself.
-The output area is registered on the form via the method:
+The output area is registered on the form via the method with an optional width parameter:

-    self.push_output()
+    self.push_output(width=50)

 During the processing in `run`, you can add text:

     self.print_output('Processing...\n')

 This `print_output` does not include an implicit carriage-return, this allows you to display progressive text ouptut.

-You can clear the output if different stages of the processing have successfully completed:
+The form will automatically increase in size to display the output.
+You can flush the output at different stages of the processing with:

     self.clear_output()